panday1995/nlp_bonsai/README.md

-# BonsaiT: an Interface for BONSAI classifications
+# BonsaiT: an interface for BONSAI classifications

 BonsaiT is a Python package for the standardization of classifications in Life-Cycle Assessment (LCA).
 It leverages NLP to aligns external classification systems with the BONSAI framework, ensuring data consistency across LCA datasets.

 Key components include the `Encoder`, which converts text to vectors via language models like Sentence Transformers and Hugging Face's BERT, and the `BonsaiTransformer`, which identifies the BONSAI class most similar to a given source class through vector analysis and cosine similarity.

-BonsaiT streamlines LCA data harmonization, enabling more accurate environmental impact assessments.
+BonsaiT can be used to:

+- Identify the BONSAI class most similar to a given source class.
+- Translate classifications between different systems.
+- Harmonize LCA data from different sources.

 ## Installation